one10/chrome-safebrowsing-check/README.md

 Submit a URL to safe browsing blacklists

   * Submits a URL from an input box to YSB and GSB in background tabs
+  * Creates an active tab with the Phishtank front page, and posts their form to check
   * Feel free to add any number of additional blacklists to check (there are many more)
   * Feel free to make it as fancy as you like (e.g., a Chrome context menu perhaps)